American Pit Bull Terrier Breed Guide

 Then in the 1980’s, the breed gained popularity after debuting in a few movies and films.
 Today the American Pit Bull is quite different from its ancestors, due to their calm and loving nature.
 Staffordshire terriers are also closely related and resemble the American Pit Bull Terrier we have today.
 Their muscular built and wide head are their most defining physical features.

-Pit Bull Personality & Behavior
+American Pit Bull Terrier Temperament & Personality

 The Pit Bull has a bad reputation for being an aggressive breed.
 Surprising to most, these dogs are actually very loving.
 These obedient canines are loyal and trustworthy, however, they are also known to have a goofy side as well.
 They are fast learners and well-behaved when trained early, and can be a great addition to any household.
 It is important to keep in mind that they can also be quite stubborn at times.
 Their strong-willed attitude comes out when they are being forced to do something that they have no interest in doing.